 If you plan to travel by train or bus, you may be disappointed.
 Only dogs under 20 pounds are permitted on Amtrak trains (There is also a $25 fee).
 Dogs are not allowed on buses operated by Greyhound and other interstate bus companies.
 (Service dogs are permitted.)
 Local rail and bus companies have their own policies.

 You may fare better if you’re taking a cruise.
-The QE2 luxury cruiser, which sails from New York to England/France, provides special lodging and free meals for your dog.
 However, you should check the policies of the cruise line or ship you will be traveling on before making plans to take your dog on a cruise with you.

 Best Practices When Traveling With Your Dog